What happens when I come in?

 Common side effects are:

-Skin reactions – After several treatments your skin may become dry, red, itchy and sore.
-You will be given advice about washing and you should avoid using any skin products unless specifically advised by your radiographers.
+- Skin reactions – After several treatments your skin may become dry, red, itchy and sore.
+You will be given advice about washing and you should avoid using any skin products that you haven't previously used.